TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 4. Maintain records of your scrub dates and procedures for at least 5 years

-The cost of accessing the registry is minimal ($75 per area code, capped at $20,868 per year for the full national list).
+The cost is minimal ($75 per area code, capped at $20,868/year for the full list).
 The cost of not scrubbing — up to $43,792 per call — makes this the highest-ROI compliance investment you will ever make.

 For a detailed DNC compliance walkthrough, see our DNC compliance guide.